pytube/pytube/README.rst

     # In this case, we'll need to specify both the codec (mp4) and resolution
     # (either 360p or 720p).

-    # Okay, let's download it!
+    # Okay, let's download it! (a destination directory is required)
-    video.download()

-    # If you wanted to choose the output directory, simply pass it as an
-    # argument to the download method.
     video.download('/tmp/')

 Command-line usage